ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 ### 2.5 Installation

 To install the X-Road security server software on *Ubuntu* operating system, follow these steps.

+1. Add to /etc/apt/sources.list.d/xroad.list the address of X-Road package repository (reference data: 1.1) and the nginx repository:

         deb http://x-tee.ee/packages/live/xroad bionic main